Primo Nautic

 Polish your English

 English fluency is one of the top signs of competency among seafarers.
 Familiarity with the language is a stepping stone to reaching the peak of the professional hierarchy in the maritime field.
-You’re lucky if English is your native tongue, but if not, it is still not yet too late for you to hone your skills and get a good command of the language.
+Maritime English is the standard for radio communications and international operations, regardless of your native language.

 Plan your career